-Factbox: History of OPEC oil production changes
+FACTBOX: History of OPEC oil production changes

 The following are changes in oil output limits by the Organization of the Petroleum Exporting Countries, dating from efforts in the late 1990s to prop up prices.

-Three OPEC countries - Saudi Arabia, Qatar and Venezuela - plus non-OPEC Russia, agreed on Tuesday to freeze output but said the deal was contingent on other producers joining in.

-OPEC does not currently have a production target.
-At its December 2015 meeting, the group scrapped the previous limit of 30 million barrels per day (bpd) that had applied to all of its then 12 members for four years.
+OPEC met on Sept.
+28 in Algiers and made its first output cut since the 2008 financial crisis to prop up prices.

-There are now 13 OPEC countries.
-Indonesia reactivated its OPEC membership at the same December 2015 meeting.
+There are now 14 OPEC countries.
+Indonesia reactivated its membership in December 2015 and Gabon rejoined in July.

 Volumes are in millions of barrels per day.